quentinhaenn/pyproject_init/README.md

 - [x] test it vanilla
 - [x] Change options setuppy and setupcfg to setup
 - [x] Change options pyproject to make setup a flag.
 If setup is true, then create setup.py and setup.cfg.
 If setup is false, then create pyproject.toml
-- [ ] Cut the code into smaller functions if possible
+- [ ] Add usage.md and describe how to use the package with examples.
+Be exhaustive.

 ## DESCRIPTION